pgexperts/handyrep/docs/setup.rst

     The DNS name or IP address of the server.

 role
     The role of the server in replication.
 Options include master, replica, archive, and proxy, but any label can be used.
-HandyRep cares only about "master" and "replica"; other labels are there for administrator information only.
+HandyRep cares only about "master" and "replica"; other labels are there for administrator information only, or to support certain plugins (such as "multi_pgbouncer"), or for archiving.

 failover_priority
     The priority of this server to be the new master in a failover event, if using the select_by_priority method, or if breaking ties with other methods.
 Lower numbers are chosen first.

 enabled
     Is this server enabled for replication?
-Note that non-database servers will be marked as "False" even though they may be used for some other purpose (i.e. archive storage).
+Note that non-database servers may be marked as "False" even though they may be used for some other purpose (i.e. archive storage).

 In addition to the above, each server definition may change any of the various settings in server_defaults.